Arthritis of the Cervical Spine

 Signs and Symptoms

-Pain Physicians NY (Brooklyn & NYC) provides a full range of advanced pain management services to help our patients return to a healthy and pain-free life style.
-Our approach to pain care is individualized, and we providing the most effective treatments and utilizing the latest technologies available in USA.
+Pain Physicians NY provides a full range of advanced pain management services to help our patients return to a healthy and pain-free lifestyle.
+Our approach to pain care is individualized, and we providing the most effective treatments and utilizing the latest technologies available in the USA.
 The pace at which technology is growing can make last year’s methods obsolete.
 Our team is always at the top of their game and at the head of the pack.

-We always consider a non-invasive treatment options first before we turn to more invasive procedures like minimally invasive surgery.
+We always consider non-invasive treatment options first before we turn to more invasive procedures like minimally invasive surgery.